singhaniayuvraj11/StatusCode2/README.md

 ## 6. Deploy to Vercel

-- Connect GitHub repository to Vercel
+- Connect GitHub Repository to Vercel
 - Deploy via Vercel dashboard or CLI

 ---